00486100

 If you wish to use the Federal Direct Student Loan, you must go to studentaid.gov and complete Entrance Counseling and the Master Promissory Note.
 Instructions are available here.

 If grants, scholarships, Federal Direct Student Loans, or other eligible funding is not sufficient to cover all of your educational costs or needs, you can apply for additional loans.
 There are two options: The Federal Direct PLUS Loan or Private Education Loans.
-Loan application instructions are available below.
+Additional Loan information can be found on our Loan Page.

 1441 N. Cable Rd.